 Sort out the block collection by colour, shape, or curved vs straight edges.

 If you have various materials – such as foam, plastic and wood, mix them together and sort them that way.

 If at home, group your child’s clothes together – by colour or by pattern – dots, stripes, etc.

 If at school, tell children to sort themselves into groups based on what they are wearing.
 Guide this a little if necessary.

 Use or make a pretend grocery store and sort out the items as they go together – cleaning products, bakery items, canned items and fresh fruits.

 Use traditional picture card games and sort the pictures.

-For this activity, use a memory card set (like this printable one from my store) and get your child to make their own categories.
+For this activity, use a memory card set (like the one in my Activity Packs and Printables store) and get your children to make their own categories.

 10. Catalogue Pics